ClickHouse and PromQL

 </clickhouse>

-Once you do, <clickhouse ip>:9363/remote-write and <clickhouse ip>:9363/remote-read become valid Prometheus remote write/read endpoints, that you can target from another Prometheus instance, Thanos or an OpenTelemetry exporter.
+Now <clickhouse ip>:9363/remote-write and <clickhouse ip>:9363/remote-read are valid Prometheus endpoints, targetable from Prometheus, Thanos, or an OpenTelemetry exporter.

 architecture-beta